krachtstefan/runverter-server/docker/server-configuration/ssl.md

 ##Set Up Auto Renewal

-Let’s Encrypt certificates are valid for 90 days, but it’s recommended that you renew the certificates every 60 days to allow a margin of error.
+Let’s Encrypt certificates are valid for 90 days, but ```letsencrypt renew``` renews certificates that expire in less than 30 days to allow a margin of error.

 use ```crontab -e``` to setup a proper renew cron